Vibrantic/wunderlands-master/README.md

 * `main`: stable branch, meant to be run by players and on servers.
 Focused on high stability.
 * `dev`: development branch, for testing new updates, finding bugs, and eliminating them before merging into the main branch.
 * `unstable`: experimental branch, a staging branch for additions to Wunderlands.
 For new code, updates, and fixes.
 Changes and commits should go here.
+* `hotfix`: hotfix branch, here are the fast patches that are run immediately if something needs a quick fix.
 <br />

 ## Minetest Engine Requirement